clipperhouse/gen/README.md

 ####gen

 This repository.
 The gen package is primarily the command-line interface.
-Most of the work is done by the typewriter package, and individual typwriters.
+Most of the work is done by the typewriter package, and individual typewriters.

 ####typewriter